 Living in an area with a high rate of STIs, may also increase your risk for STIs.

 STI screening costs

 STI screening and counseling is free for people with Medicare who are considered high risk if you see a doctor who accepts assignment.
-This means your doctor should not charge you a copay, coinsurance or deductible for an STI screening or STD counseling.
+This means your doctor should not charge you a copay, coinsurance or deductible for an STI screening or counseling.
 If you have a Medicare Advantage plan, you should pay nothing for these STI tests or counseling services if get them from in-network doctors or providers.
 If you see providers that are not in your plan’s network, charges will typically apply.